 Alongside this, the solution also includes access to quality education for children with Special Educational Needs, to ensure that no one gets left behind.

 Before 9 year old Hana started therapy with Cheshire Services, she couldn’t walk or talk.
 Her future looked bleak.

 My name is Masho Kidanemariam.
 I want to tell you my story and about the lives of blind children in Ethiopia.

 Before joining Cheshire’s project Solomon’s health was poor.
 Now he and his mother are able to support themselves.

-In 2018, Ethiopiaid’s donors and local partners made a real difference to families in local Ethiopian communities:
+In 2021, your donations and the local partners made a real difference to families in Ethiopian communities: